 Common Ingredient Substitutions

 Some cooking alternatives are obvious.
 Others are far more unconventional and have varying degrees of success.
-Here are several of the most useful substitutions we've seen:
+When cooking different cuisines you may run into a situation where a substitution is needed if you do not have that item in your home.
+Here are several of the most useful substitutions we’ve seen:

 - No oil?
 Try applesauce or another fruit puree instead.